alesti/cluster-in-a-box/tools.md

 Use a good square to run the marks.

-To mesure the right lenght i used a tape measure.
-Its more accurate as it has its own limit stop at one end and its more easy to handle in a confined space than a folding rule.
+To measure the right lenght i used a tape measure.
+Its more accurate while it has its own limit stop at one end and its more easy to handle in a confined space than a folding rule.

 ## Hand tools

 Nothing special.

 A hex / allen key, some screwdrivers.

 ## Drill, Thread cutter